kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

     kubectl -n kyma-system delete po -l "app=nginx-ingress"
     ```

-1. Wait for pod to restart and then access the cluster using previously generated `client.crt`
+1. Wait for a pod to restart and then access the cluster using previously generated `client.crt`

     ```
     curl  https://gateway.{CLUSTER_DOMAIN}/test-application/v1/metadata/services --cert client.crt --key client.key
     ```

+1. Revert changes (ca root as orignal one) and do the call to cluster with use of intermediate certificate as a client one.